nirajp82/DockerAndKubernetes/03_02_Linux_Std_Comm_Channel.md

-Certainly!
 Let's consider a common scenario in which a Linux process uses all three communication channels: stdin, stdout, and stderr, in a single example.

 ### Example: File Copy Operation